mischah/Sublime-Text-2-Settings/readme.md

 #My Sublime Text 2 Settings and installed packages

-Used to »sync« these stuff between work and home …
+**Abandoned**
+My new employer let me use Dropbox to sync stuff like this :sunglasses: